hyperledger/besu-docs/docs/HowTo/Deploy/Bootnodes.md

 A network must have at least one operating bootnode.
 To allow for continuity in the event of failure, configure two or more bootnodes.

-We do not recommend putting bootnodes behind a load balancer.
-Put more bootnodes on the network itself.
+We do not recommend putting bootnodes behind a load balancer since its enode is tied to the node's public key, IP address and discovery ports.
+Any changes to the bootnode's enode would prevent other nodes from being able to establish a connection with it.
+This is why it is preferable to put more bootnodes on the network itself.

-The [enode](../../Concepts/Node-Keys.md#enode-url) of a bootnode is tied to the node public key and IP address.
-To simplify recovering from complete bootnode failure:
+To ensure that the bootnode's enode does not change when recovering from a complete bootnode failure:

 1. Create the [node key pair](../../Concepts/Node-Keys.md) (that is, the private and public key) before starting the bootnode.
 1. When creating bootnodes in the cloud (for example, AWS, Azure), attempt to assign a static IP to them.
 If your network is: